Jeremy starts grade 9 at Bryan Adams High School in DISD for 1989-90 school year

 All those problems were destined to worsen his mental condition.

 Some friends who knew Jeremy suggested that he suffered from not diagnosed Borderline Personality Disorder.
 Wonder what the readers think.
 BPD is certainly a possibility but it was not mentioned in the Police reports.
 BPD patients suffer from tantalizing fear of losing someone when they are in a relationship, therefore they appear clingy and controlling sometimes.
 They also face anger issues.
 It is a very complex disease that is usually only diagnosed in early adulthood due to being so difficult to grasp.
-A compiled list comparison of Bipolar II and BPD from various sources can be found here. (link -> later!)
+A compiled list comparison of Bipolar II and BPD from various sources can be found here and here.

 Late October 1990